Ontario Road Trip: A 7-day Itinerary Through Algoma and Lake Superior

 Trying paddlebording at Naturally Superior Adventures

-Back at our Dome, we enjoy an evening by the campfire and watch as the day drifts to night over Lake Superior.
+Back at our Glamping Dome, we enjoy an evening by the campfire and watch as the day drifts to night over Lake Superior.

 Walking on Sandy Beach, Lake Superior.